Viva-Lambda/lambdascript/docs/notes.md

 ### Memory Model

-LambdaScript has a very simple memory model that resembles to that of c++.
+LambdaScript has a very simple memory model.
+All abstractions are immutable.
-This would be decided later on.

-The `:` operator declares abstractions, records and concepts.
-During the binding of these structures the required memory is allocated.

-The deallocation of that memory is done using `~` operator, which takes any binding of a record or an abstraction and outputs a boolean value.
-If the operation is successful we output a true value, if it is not successful we output false.
-The location of this deallocation is determined by the flow statements.
+There is no difference between an abstraction and a variable.

+By default and-flow statements are executed in parallel or concurrently (not yet decided.)
+Or-flow statements needs to be sequential since the next function depends on the output of the previous one.

+Now several problems needs to be addressed in this context:

+Should there be a GC ?

+- If yes, should it be specific to each thread like NIM or not like regular languages such as python etc ?
+- If no, how should deallocation should occur ?
+Or should it ?

 ### Operators